ikergarcia1996/OpusMT-TranslateDatasets/README.md

 You can lowercase all the words using the --lowercase_all argument.
 If you want to skip lowercasing the first letter of words (i.e PETTER -> Petter) use the --lowercase_capitals argument.

+translate_dataset.py will use --num_parallel cores (default:2) each one will preprocess, send the translation request to the marian server and postprocess a batch of lines in parallel.
+However in my setup it doesn't seem to improve the performance so you can just use the simplified translate_dataset_singlecore.py script.